People from foreign countries know some Japanese words nowadays if they are interested in Japan. I’m happy with it.

 We imagine Thai people if we see putting the palms together with thanks.
 I’m wondering if people who do it towards us mix Asian countries up because such a Buddhism praying way is common in whole Asia.

 Maybe, Thailand would be the only one country among Buddhism countries which putting the palms together with thanks.
-I don’t have an impression Chinese or Myanmar and so on do the gesture at least.
+I don’t have an impression towards Chinese or Myanmar and so on, do the gesture at least.

 Where did you know it?